NYPL/nypl-core/README.md

 6. Commit your changes.
 7. Create a pre-release tag using the next logical version number (e.g. `v1.33a`.
 See [Working with Git tags](#working-with-git-tags))
 8. Git push and create a PR
+9. If it's a change in `./vocabularies` include a `validate-changes` report in your PR (e.g. if changing `locations.json`, run `cd vocabularies/scripts; python validate-changes.py locations`)

 ### 2. Consider downstream effects